History of Yemen in Timeline

 April 2022: Presidential Leadership Council takes power

-In April 2022, after losing the support of the Saudi-led coalition, Yemen's President Abd Rabbuh Mansur Hadi resigned, and the Presidential Leadership Council took power.
+After losing the support of the Saudi-led coalition, Yemen's President Abd Rabbuh Mansur Hadi resigned, and the Presidential Leadership Council took power in April 2022.

-In 2022, Yemen was ranked 176 out of 180 countries in the Corruption Perceptions Index, indicating a high level of corruption.
+In 2022, Yemen was ranked 176 out of 180 countries in the Corruption Perceptions Index, highlighting significant issues with corruption.

-As of 2023, only eight Yemeni films have been released.
+As of 2023, only eight Yemeni films have been released in Yemen, showing that the Yemeni film industry is in its early stages.

-In January 2024, President Joe Biden announced that the United States, Britain, and allies including Australia, Bahrain, Canada, and the Netherlands initiated a military assault on Houthi militant targets in Yemen.
+In January 2024, President Joe Biden announced that the United States, along with Britain, Australia, Bahrain, Canada, and the Netherlands, initiated a military assault targeting Houthi militant locations in Yemen.

-June 2024: STC pressure to lease Aden International Port
+June 2024: Pressure to lease Aden International Port

 In June 2024, the UAE-backed STC were putting pressure to lease the Aden International Port to Abu Dhabi Ports, a move opposed by the Parliament and the public.

-2024: Yemen has not ratified the Paris Agreement
+2024: Yemen missing international support because it has not ratified the Paris Agreement

 As of 2024, Yemen is one of three countries which have not ratified the Paris Agreement to limit climate change.

-The government has committed to reduce illiteracy to less than 10% by 2025.
+The Yemeni government has committed to reduce illiteracy to less than 10% by 2025.